barbarer/py4e-int/_sources/strings/glossary.rst

       A statement that calls a method.

     Immutable
-      The property of a sequence whose items cannot be assigned.
+      A property of sequences whose items cannot be reassigned.

     String Index
       An integer value used to select a character in a string.